 A Social Media Marketing Triangle

-Social Media Marketing in Trade Shows is a very effective marketing tool.
-If you’re not involved in social media marketing yet, it’s likely that you’re a small or mid-sized business, and you have avoided it because it seemed cost-prohibitive and time-consuming.
-The good news is that large corporations have been pouring money into research and development of ways to make a profit using social media and how best to use it as a marketing tool.
-You get the benefit of their experience…and expenditures.
-There’s a lot to learn from observing tactics larger companies are using.
+Social media in trade shows is a very effective marketing tool.
+If you’re not involved in social media yet, you are likely a small or mid-sized business.
+Maybe you’ve avoided it because it seemed confusing, cost-prohibitive and time-consuming.
+The good news is that large corporations poured money into the research and development of ways to make a profit using social media and how best to use it as a marketing tool.
+You get the benefit of their experience… and expenditures.
+There’s a lot to learn from observing the tactics larger companies are using.
 You can also use the principles they’ve discovered to your own benefit.